-Figure 1 shows the control block diagram for the REPC_B model.
-Please note:
+Figure 1 below shows the control block diagram for REPC_B model.
+The following features should be noted:

-- 1. Pmax and Pmin are defined for the entire plant.
-These represent the contractual active power output range, which is equal to or smaller than the sum of individual inverter active power output range. - 2.
-Qmax and Qmin are defined for the entire plant.
-These represent the plant-level reactive capability to be used under the steady-state and small disturbances, which is equal to or smaller than the sum of individual inverter reactive capability.
+- 1. Pmax and Pmin are defined for the entire plant, which represents the contractual active power output range, which is equal to or smaller than the sum of individual inverter active power output range. - 2.
+Qmax and Qmin are defined for the entire plant, which represents the plant-level reactive capability to be used under the steady-state and small disturbances, which is equal to or smaller than the sum of individual inverter reactive capability. - 3.
+Plant controller active power reference Pext is distributed to multiple generators by weighting factors of Kzi. - 4.
+Plant controller reactive power/voltage reference Wext is distributed to multiple generator by weighting factors of Kwi.